EvanHerman/timeline-express/readme.txt

 - Confirmed i18n timelines working as well as RTL languages.
 - Style and layout tweaks to welcome page and add-ons page.
 - Update to latest stable release of CMB2.
+- Rebuilt the welcome and add-ons pages, including styles.
 - Re-added and localized the advertisements, to serve them locally.

 = 1.2.8.7 - September 18th, 2016 =